 So What Is a VPN And How Do I Get One?

 What does VPN stand for?

 VPN is an abbreviation for a virtual private network.
-It can be defined as the method that is usually applied so as to add privacy and security into the public and private networks, the internet, and Wi-Fi hotspots.
+It can be defined as the method that is usually applied so as to add privacy and digital security into the public and private networks, the internet, and Wi-Fi hotspots.